Home » Tools » Accessories » The Best Power Feeder For Saws and Routers

 1. Industrial use with 3-phase motors and continuous duty rating for running 8-10 hours a day.

-2. Serious hobbyist or small cabinet shop where 3-4 hour sessions are common during the week (table saws and shapers).
+2. Serious hobbyist or small cabinet shop where 3-4 hour sessions are typical during the week (table saws and shapers).

 Three rollers or four?

-Unless you are doing high volumes of long stock a 3 roller configuration will work fine.
-And the extra weight of a four roller configuration must be considered.
+Unless you do high volumes of long stock, a three-roller configuration will work fine.
+And the extra weight of a four-roller configuration must be considered.

 Frequently Asked Questions for Power Feeders